The best things to do in Belgrade Serbia

 3. Zeleni Venac market

-5. Skadarlija, the bohemian quarter
+6. Skadarlija, the bohemian quarter

 The history of Skadarlija began with the settlement of gypsies in 1830.
 In the nineteenth century several inns and cafe’s opened up that attracted prominent writers and actors.
 The car free cobblestoned street is still lined with art galleries and has a creative spirit.

-7. Marcus church
+8. Marcus church